ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 # Tiny File System (TFS)

-While TinyCLR OS fully support SD, USB thumb drive through native File System (FS) which is fast and standard, it also provides a Tiny File System (TFS) to access any memory storage as file system.
-TFS is managed code, slower than FS, but work with any storage.
-All we need is, provide basic driver to Read, Write, Erase these storages.
+While TinyCLR OS fully supports SD cards and USB thumb drives through native File System(FS) which is fast and standard, it also provides a Tiny File System(TFS) to access any memory storage as a file system.
+TFS is managed code, slower than FS, but works with any storage.
+All we need is, to provide a basic driver to Read, Write, and Erase these storages.
-Below is example to use 16MB of builtin Qspi as file system.
+Below is an example to that uses 16MB of builtin QSPI as file system.

 > [!Note]
 > This example requires the `GHIElectronics.TinyCLR.IO.TinyFileSystem`